-How To Identify A “Cup And Handle” Chart Pattern
+How To Identify A “Cup and Handle” Chart Pattern

-Following are the technical characteristics of a cup and handle type pattern, along with an actual visual example:
+Following are the technical characteristics of a cup and handle pattern, along with an actual visual example:

 - The chart pattern must form within an existing uptrend, and stock must be at least 30-40% off the lows.
 This rule is very important.
 Do not go looking for cup and handle patterns with stocks trading at or near 52-week lows!
 The best cup and handle patterns form near 52-week highs.
 Stocks that are breaking out to new all time highs are ideal because they lack overhead resistance.

 - The 50-day moving average should be above the 200-day moving average, and the 200-day moving average should have already been trending higher for at least a few months.

 - The base typically forms on a pullback of 20-35% off the highs (deep correction), and is at least seven weeks in length.